xbeat/Machine-Learning/README.md

 Introduction to Python Pandas

 Pandas is a powerful Python library for data manipulation and analysis.
 It provides data structures like DataFrames and Series, which allow efficient handling of structured data.
 Pandas is built on top of NumPy and integrates well with other scientific computing libraries in Python.

+## Mastering Python Function Parameter Order

+Understanding Parameter Order Fundamentals

+Parameter order in Python functions follows strict rules that affect how arguments are processed and matched during function calls.
+Understanding these rules is crucial for writing flexible and maintainable code that handles arguments correctly.

 ## Extending ANOVA Beyond the Basics